oconnor0/BeaconRoad/CoreRules.md

     - A tavern owner
 - Special Abilities
     - **Ambush.**
-        - When you attack from hiding or spring a trap, you gain **advantage** on your roll.
+        - When you attack from hiding or spring a trap, you gain **Advantage** on your roll.
-            - *This ability benefits from preparation- so don't forget you can do that in a flashback.*
+            - *This ability benefits from preparation---so don't forget you can do that in a flashback.*
     - **Arcane Potency.**
         - You may imbue your hands, melee weapons, or tools with energy - allowing them to deal an additional damage type in addition to *kinetic* damage.
             - *Your fists are now a light, melee weapon that rolls a [d6] for medium, [d4] for small, or [d8] for large effect die and threatens to your reach.*